The Society of the Rusting TARDIS

 The Society of the Rusting TARDIS (SotRT) is an informal gathering of people who enjoy British television.
-It started in 1985 as a "Dr. Who" video group (hence the name), but the lack of new Dr. Who programmes gradually shifted the focus to include all British television.
+It started in 1985 as a "Dr. Who" video group (hence the name), and is still going strong in 2010.
+The lack of new Dr. Who programmes for several years gradually broadened the focus to include other British television.
 There are also socials, where, without the distraction of videos, people can actually converse.

-When: Video meetings are on the 2nd, 4th and 5th Wednesdays of each month (except the 4th Wednesday in December).
-Socials are on alternate weeks (exception: 5th Tuesday the week of a 5th Wednesday).
-Roving Socials are in between the 2nd and 4th Wednesday video meetings.
+When: Video meetings are on the 1st, 4th and 5th Wednesdays of each month.
+Socials are on the 2nd and 3rd Wednesdays.

 FAQ Newsletters Miscellaneous Links What's New